Jay-Adjei/portfolio_3.0/README.md

 <!-- ACKNOWLEDGMENTS -->
 <h2 id="acknowledgments"><span style="display: inline-flex; align-items: center;"><img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Pushpin.png" alt="Pushpin" width="25" height="25" /> Acknowledgments</span></h2>

-We would like to acknowledge and give credit to the following resources that have been instrumental in the development of this project.
+I would like to acknowledge and give credit to the following resources that have been instrumental in the development of this project.
 Special thanks to the creators of these tools and libraries:

 * [Simeydotme Pokemon Card CSS](https://github.com/simeydotme/pokemon-cards-css)
 * [CodeGrid Youtube Channel](https://www.youtube.com/@codegrid)